 - 5 to 6 curry leaves

-- Take 5 tbsp chana dal, 2 tbsp grated coconut or desiccated coconut, 1 to 1.5 green chilies, ginger and salt as required in a chutney grinder jar.
+- Take chana dal, grated coconut or desiccated coconut, green chilies, ginger and salt as required in a chutney grinder jar or a small blender.

-- Add 4 to 5 tbsp water and grind to a smooth chutney.
+- Add 4 to 5 tablespoons water and grind to a smooth and fine consistency.

 - Remove the chutney in a small pan or bowl.

-- In another small pan or tadka pan, heat 1/2 tbsp oil.
+- In another small pan or tadka pan, heat oil.
+Keep heat to a low.